kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 ### Notes/Constraints/Caveats (Optional)

+Changing defaults is a strict no-go.

 ### Risks and Mitigations

-Changing defaults is a strict no-go.

 Accidentally setting a timeout too low could DOS kubelet if many are used.
-Mitigate by preventing timeout values too small.
+Will mitigate by preventing timeout values that are too small.
 Could be configurable,
-100ms is a first guess, but could be adjusted based on user feedback during alpha and performance testing.
-Could also implement a scaling repeat to reduce risk of thrashing.
+100ms is a first guess, but will be adjusted based on user feedback during alpha and performance testing.
+Will also implement a scaling of the periodMilliseconds field to further reduce risk of thrashing.

 Benchmarking currently WIP for alpha, will be implemented for beta to determine the ideal floor.
 Several benchmarking tools are being considered (options include ones developed by Knative, Amazon, Red Hat).
 Benchmarking tooling will also work for similar areas (such as the PLEG work.)